 The study, led by Dr. Bianca Acevedo of the Neuroscience Research Institute of the University of California, is an exhaustive analysis of 27 papers comparing high sensitivity, autism, and other conditions.
 (You can read the full study here.)
 It refers to high sensitivity by its formal name, Sensory Processing Sensitivity or SPS.

-The study finds three major differences between SPS and autism:
+Acevedo and her team found three major differences between SPS and autism:

 2. For highly sensitive people, social situations are (extra) rewarding.

 Human beings in general are wired to find social interactions rewarding.
 This encourages us to form strong bonds, help each other out, and cooperate with one another; it’s always been a key to our survival.
-Highly sensitive people are no exception, and may even respond more strongly to social interactions than others do — feeling anywhere from calmed to downright jubilant about a positive interaction.
+Highly sensitive people are no exception, and may respond even more strongly to social interactions than others do — feeling anywhere from calmed to downright jubilant about a positive interaction.

 3. Their brains handle stimuli in dramatically different ways.